-One thing one simply has to visit during a vacation in Cape Town is the Cape Point including the Cape of Good Hope.
+One thing one simply has to visit during a vacation in Cape Town is Cape Point including the Cape of Good Hope.
 Just to make one thing clear: No, the Cape of Good Hope is not the most southern point of Africa.
 This is the so-called Cape Agulhas.
-Nevertheless, it was a very special moment for us to overlook the Atlantic Ocean and False Bay from the most southern point of Cape Town on the Cape Peninsula.
+Nevertheless, it was a special moment for us to overlook the Atlantic Ocean and False Bay from the most southern point of Cape Town on the Cape Peninsula.
 But back to the beginning.
 Our Cape adventure started with an Uber ride to the main entrance of the Cape of Good Hope Table Mountain National Park and further to the parking lot of Cape Point Nature Reserve.
 From there, we had two options, either to hike up to the (new) Cape Point Lighthouse or to take the Funicular.
-Of course, we hiked up to the red-white lighthouse overlooking Dias Beach, Cape of Good Hope, and deep blue Atlantic Ocean.
+Of course, we hiked up to the red-white lighthouse overlooking Dias Beach, Cape of Good Hope, and the deep blue Atlantic Ocean.

 The view was breathtaking.
 We were so happy to experience that together as a gay couple.
 But you know us, we didn’t stop right there.
 But instead, Daan found the narrow trail leading from the new Cape Point lighthouse to the Cape Point overlooking the Old Cape Point Lighthouse down at the rough and rocky shore.
 From there, you had a stunning view back over the indentation of the southern part of the Cape Peninsula.
-On your back, we met some of the local Monkeys and Ostriches.
+On your back, we met some local Monkeys and Ostriches.
 Our tip: Put all your food and beverages in your bags.
 The monkeys are very curious and drawn to everything they might be able to eat.

 Penguins at Boulders Beach in Simon’s Town

 On our way back from Cape Point National Park, we had to visit the famous African Penguins.
 We arrived there in the late afternoon just before the Boulders Penguin Colony should close.
 Still enough time to capture some great photos and some wonderful memories of these cute little creatures.
-To peacefully observe there daily routine of walking down to the water and up again to feed their little ones, the South African National Park services build a wooden walkaway around their breeding nests.
-Although they are super cute and you just want to cuddle them, please keep your distance and don’t feed them.
+To peacefully observe their daily routine of walking down to the water and up again to feed their little ones, the South African National Park services build a wooden walkaway around their breeding nests.
+Although they are super cute, and you just want to cuddle them, please keep your distance and don’t feed them.
 They remain wild animals and visitors should have consideration for it.

 Plan your Trip: Boulders Beach Penguin Colony

 How to travel to the southern part of the African continent?
 Where to stay in Namibia and South Africa?
 What to do and where to go?
-We collected the most important information for your South African gay travel adventure with detailed articles, travel information and links to important and official websites.
+We collected the most important information for your South African gay travel adventure with detailed articles, travel information, and links to important and official websites.

 Gay City Trip Cape Town – Part 1

-Cape Town is a huge city that spans from the city center west from Table Mountain and north from Lion’s Head all the way south to the Cape of Good Hope, all around False Bay to the east and the industrial area Atlantis in the north.
+Cape Town is a huge city that spans from the city center west of Table Mountain and north from Lion’s Head all the way south to the Cape of Good Hope, all around False Bay to the east, and the industrial area of Atlantis in the north.
 Besides exploring the south around the Cape Peninsula, we also visited the city center area.
 We stayed in Green Point and visited V&A Waterfront, Sea Point, De Waterkant, and hiked up to the top of Lion’s Head.